ihommani/blog_source/content/technical/javaslang.md

 Title: Go beyond in the functionnal paradigm with Javaslang
-Date: 2014-02-01 13:09
+Date: 2016-09-01 13:09
 Tags: java
-Slug: slug
+Slug: javaslang
 Author: ihommmani
-Summary: How Javaslang allow to go bypass the Java 8 limitations
+Summary: How Javaslang allow to bypass some of Java 8 limitations

 # Functional paradigm vs Object paradigm
 # Java 8 a brand new world